pdp10/AstroJournal/README.md

 1. Report your observations (with the structure of my tsv or csv file) using a spreadsheet program, such as MS Excel, Libreoffice Spreadsheet, or Google Spreadsheet.
 Alternatively you can use a common text editor (e.g. Wordpad, GNU Emacs, Kate, etc.) as long as the fields are the same as in the samples provided in the raw_report and that each field is separated using a TAB character.

 2. Export your file as tsv (if using Google Spreadsheet) or csv.
-In the latter case, when asked, select tab as field delimiter.
+In the latter case, when asked, select tab as field delimiter and no quotes as text delimiter.

 3. Put this file in the folder raw_reports.